rambros3d/handbook/docs/blheli.md

 ### Powering other electronics

-Blheli_S ESC don't have inbuilt BEC like the crawler ESCs You have to buy a BEC to power the RX receiver and Servos.
+Blheli_S ESC don't have inbuilt BEC like the crawler ESCs You have to buy a BEC to power the Receiver and Servos.
 Alternatively, You can also use a 5V buck convertor (less than $3).
 ![alt text](images/ubec.webp){: style="height:300px"}
 ![alt text](images/mp1584.webp){: style="height:200px"}